VHA Office of Community Care

 Beneficiaries Age 18 to 23

 When a CHAMPVA-eligible beneficiary turns 18, CHAMPVA requires that the beneficiary submit proof to CHAMPVA of full-time enrollment in an educational institution for benefits to continue.
-Information on submitting proof of enrollment can be found on our Fact Sheet 01-15: School Enrollment Certification Requirements for CHAMPVA Benefits.
+Information on submitting proof of enrollment can be found on our Fact Sheet 01-15: School Enrollment Certification Requirements for CHAMPVA Benefits (PDF).

 Primary Family Caregiver

 A Veteran's Primary Family Caregiver may also be eligible to receive medical care through CHAMPVA if the Primary Family Caregiver is not entitled to care or services under a health care plan.
-For more information about CHAMPVA for the Primary Family Caregiver, please visit our Information for Caregivers page.
+For more information about CHAMPVA for the Primary Family Caregiver, please visit Information for Caregivers.